Office of Emergency Management

 - Dense Fog Advisory: Widespread or localized fog reduces visibility to 1/4 mile or less

 - Winter Storm Warning: A mix of wintry precipitation (freezing rain or snow) is happening or is about to happen

 - Ice Storm Warning: Heavy freezing rain is happening or is about to happen

 With the arrival of cooler temperatures, Temecula will experience severe cold and even freezing temperatures.
 Residents and visitors now have a place to escape the cold at warming centers across the city as well as dozens across the county.
 These “warming centers” can be found in locations such as local libraries, some county offices, senior and community centers, and will be open to the public at no cost.

-The centers, scheduled to open in December, will remain active through March as temperatures warrant.
 The City of Temecula warm centers are coordinated by the Community Services Department.
 Light refreshments and water will be available at most locations.
 For a list of warm center locations, hours of operations and tips for staying warm, visit www.capriverside.org